My Recent Travels

 Africa is culturally rich and diverse, with exquisite landscapes from one place to the next.
 I’ve found the most beautiful part of my country to be the interaction with the people, who all have exciting stories, kind hearts and welcoming arms.
 There is always something happening, something to explore or something magical to be found.
 I love the people, the cultures and the climate – need I go on?

 Some African Travel advice

-Patience is key, Africa has its own, exceptionally unique air about it, and sometimes you just need to go with the flow and see the fun, the story and the adventure in a situation.
+Embrace the unexpected and see every misstep as a perfectly executed dance shuffle.
+Patience is key when traveling in Africa, as it has its own, unique air about it.
+Sometimes you just need to go with the flow and embrace the adventure and story to come in a situation.

 Where I’d love to go next